kptdev/kpt/site/content/en/concepts/architecture/_index.md

 ## Design Principles

-### Configuration as Data vs Configuration as Code
+### Configuration-as-Data vs Configuration-as-Code

 kpt packages configuration as data (APIs) rather than as code (templates /  DSLs).
 In this model, the configuration is static data, which many tools may read & write.

 This model has its roots in the Unix Philosophy:

-    Expect the output of every program to become the input to another, as yet unknown, program
+> Expect the output of every program to become the input to another, as yet unknown, program

 As well as in the Kubernetes control-plane where resources are read and written by loosely coupled controllers.